rapid7/metasploit-framework/documentation/modules/auxiliary/dos/apple_ios/webkit_backdrop_filter_blur.md

 1. Do: `use auxiliary/dos/apple_ios/webkit_backdrop_filter_blur`
 1. Do: `set URIPATH /` (Optional)
 1. Do: `run`
-1. When you visit the device on a vulnerable device, it should crash the operating system
+1. When you visit the page on a vulnerable device, it should crash the operating system

 ## Scenarios